-Once the vehicle is declared a total loss, the owner is paid the vehicle's value at the time of the loss, minus any deductible.
+Once the vehicle is declared a total loss, the owner is paid the vehicle's value at the time of the loss, minus any car insurance deductible.
 The vehicle is then issued a salvage title to warn potential buyers that it's been declared a total loss.
 Insurers often sell salvage title vehicles to salvage yards or rebuilders.
 Learn more about what happens when your car is totaled.

 Can you insure a flood damaged car?

-- Salvage title: If you're buying a vehicle with a salvage title, it may be difficult to insure.
-Some insurers may be unwilling to write collision or comprehensive coverage on a salvage title car.
+If you're buying a vehicle with a salvage title, it may be difficult to insure.
+Some insurers may be unwilling to write collision car insurance coverage or comprehensive car coverage on a salvage title car.
 It's tough to put a value on these vehicles because they have severe structural damage that can make them dangerous out on the road.